kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Max value of bigint datatype (digression)
 ----------

-To see where things get wrong, I issued the following:
+To see where things get wrong, I issued the following (concatenating 2 simple SQL commands to make testing easier -- sorry, reading is worse, but it may be interesting to see that this technique, which is well known from the shell, works in SQL as well):

     >UPDATE bak.tbl_md5 SET id = CONV(right(md5,15), 16, 10); SELECT MIN(id), MAX(id) FROM bak.tbl_md5;
     Query OK, 361 rows affected (0.21 sec)